DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Introduction

-This raises a central question: Can we lower the modelling barrier to make CP accessible to a broader audience?
-In this direction, recent AI advances in large language models (LLMs) offer the opportunity of creating \textit{modelling assistants} that could initiate or (semi-)automate the modelling process (as illustrated in Figure \ref{fig:pipeline_io}), similarly to how LLM-based coding assistants are widely being used for a variety of code-related tasks \cite{jiang2024codeLLMs,chen2021evaluating,fan2023automated}.
+This raises a central question: Can we lower the modelling barrier to make CP and related technologies for Discrete Combinatorial Problems accessible to a broader audience?
+Prior works in this direction include constraint acquisition methods that aim to learn the constraints from data \cite{bessiere2007query,bessiere2023learning,mechqrane2024using} and constraint detection methods from natural language \cite{kiziltan_detection_2016}.
+More recently, advances in large language models (LLMs) offer the opportunity of creating \textit{modelling assistants}~\cite{cappart2025combining} that could initiate or (semi-)automate the modelling process (as illustrated in Figure \ref{fig:pipeline_io}), in analogy to how coding assistants are widely being used for a variety of coding tasks \cite{jiang2024codeLLMs,chen2021evaluating,fan2023automated}.

-Nevertheless, LLM-driven constraint modelling presents different challenges compared to imperative code generation.
-First, while imperative code specifies step-by-step sequential instructions, declarative modelling requires that all defined properties and constraints must hold true simultaneously.
-Second, formalizing the extracted CP components—decision variables, domains, constraints, and objective function—is hard due to the combinatorial nature of modelling choices themselves.
+Nevertheless, LLM-driven constraint modelling presents different challenges compared to general code generation.
+First, while imperative code specifies step-by-step sequential instructions, declarative modelling requires that all constraints must hold true simultaneously.
+Second, formalizing the extracted conceptual constraints is hard due to the combinatorial nature of modelling choices themselves.
 Specifically, modelling requires selecting a \textit{viewpoint}—a specific way to represent variables and structure constraints based on the problem domain—from potentially many alternatives \cite{frisch2005rules}.
 Third, verifying the correctness of a generated constraint model is different from imperative code generation, in which correctness can often be tested using example inputs and expected outputs (e.g., unit tests).
 In contrast, constraint modelling lacks such verifications, as a “test” would require knowing the correct model or solution in advance.